Family Fortunes

 Family Fortunes is a British television game show based on the American game show Family Feud.
-The programme ran on ITV from 6 January 1980 to 30 December 2002.
+The programme ran on ITV from 6 January 1980 to 6 December 2002.
 A celebrity version, All Star Family Fortunes, followed from 2006 to 2015.

-In 2020, the original version of the show returned after 18 years with Gino D'Acampo as host.
+In 2020, the original version of the show returned after 17 years with Gino D'Acampo as host which ran until 2023.
+A third series of 10 episodes was planned for broadcast but was shelved in February 2025 following sexual misconduct allegations aimed towards D'Acampo on other ITV shows.

-The game involves two families providing answers to 'everyday questions' that were surveyed by 100 members of the British public before the show (e.g., 'Name something usually done in the dark.') to win cash prizes (and sometimes mystery prizes for giving a correct answer).
+The game involves two families each consisting of five members providing answers to 'everyday questions' that were surveyed by 100 members of the British public before the show to win prizes (mainly cash).
 The top answers to the surveys are displayed on a large electronic board, christened by Bob Monkhouse as "Mr. Babbage".

 Monkhouse was responsible for changing the name of the show to Family Fortunes as he felt that "feud" sounded too aggressive.

 Hosts and presentation

-Family Fortunes was first hosted by comedian Bob Monkhouse (1980–83), followed by singer and entertainer Max Bygraves (1983–85).
+At first produced by ATV for ITV, Family Fortunes was first hosted by comedian Bob Monkhouse (1980–83), followed by singer and entertainer Max Bygraves (1983–85).
 The show returned on 27 June 1987 with Les Dennis as presenter and remained on air for the next 15 years.
 It was then moved to a daily daytime slot, hosted by Andy Collins.

 The most well-known aspects of the show are the large computer screen (named "Mr Babbage" by original host Bob Monkhouse) and the famous computerised sound used when wrong answers are given.
 The computer screen name, "Mr Babbage", was in recognition of the English mathematician, philosopher, inventor and mechanical engineer Charles Babbage, who originated the concept of a programmable computer.
 During the Monkhouse and Bygraves era, the board was also used to show the closing credits at the end of the episode.
-In 1987, a completely different board was used for the first Dennis series, however a board similar to the original Mr Babbage one (using flip discs instead) was used from the following year.
+In 1987, a completely different board was used for the first Dennis series, however a board similar to the original Mr Babbage one was used from the following year until its end in 2002.
+Both the All-Star and 2020 versions use a video wall for the board.